-- (a) Inlets shall be provided so that surface water is not carried across any intersection, or for a distance of more than 600 feet in the gutter.
+(a) Inlets shall be provided so that surface water is not carried across any intersection, or for a distance of more than 600 feet in the gutter.
 When calculations indicate that curb capacities are exceeded at a point, catch basins shall be used to intercept flow at that point.
 The spread of surface water carried in the gutter shall not exceed 1⁄2 of the design lane width.
-For storm event criteria, see the Baldwin County Commission Design Standards for New Road Construction. - (b) For storm event criteria for drainageways, drainage systems, bridges and box culverts, see the Baldwin County Commission Design Standards for New Road Construction.
-In all cases the Design Engineer must analyze the backwater that is produced and verify that no upstream property is being flooded or otherwise adversely affected.

-- (c) Where the proposed subdivision has open ditches, a maximum of 3:1 side slopes and flat bottom ditch is required.
+For storm event criteria, see the Baldwin County Commission Design Standards for New Road Construction.

+- (b) For storm event criteria for drainageways, drainage systems, bridges and box culverts, see the Baldwin County Commission Design Standards for New Road Construction.
+In all cases the Design Engineer must analyze the backwater that is produced and verify that no upstream property is being flooded or otherwise adversely affected. - (c) Where the proposed subdivision has open ditches, a maximum of 3:1 side slopes and flat bottom ditch is required.
 V-bottom ditches or other special designs will be permitted in special cases as approved by the County Engineer or designee.
 Calculations shall show the volume and velocity for each different ditch section.
 Ditch lining shall be designed based on the stormwater velocity calculations.
-The longitudinal grade shall not be less than 0.3%. - Where proposed lots will gain access across an existing or a proposed roadside ditch, calculations shall be submitted that show the required size of future driveway culverts.
-These culvert sizes must be shown on the Final Plat. - (d) The method of determining stormwater runoff shall be as follows: for drainage basins less than 20 acres, the Engineer shall use the Rational Method for determining sizing of stormwater facilities, inlet spacing, roadway spread, and the sizing of opened and closed pipe network and collection basins.
-For drainage basins 20 acres or greater, the Engineer may use Regression Equations (rural or urban) or SCS Method only. - (e) Calculations shall include a scale map of the off-site and on-site drainage areas; and the slope, type, size, flow, velocity, and the headwater and tailwater elevations for each pipe and structure. - (f) Headwalls and Riprap.
+The longitudinal grade shall not be less than 0.3%.

+Where proposed lots will gain access across an existing or a proposed roadside ditch, calculations shall be submitted that show the required size of future driveway culverts.
+These culvert sizes must be shown on the Final Plat.

+- (d) The method of determining stormwater runoff shall be as follows: for drainage basins less than 20 acres, the Engineer shall use the Rational Method for determining sizing of stormwater facilities, inlet spacing, roadway spread, and the sizing of opened and closed pipe network and collection basins.
+The Kirpich Equation shall be the only method which may be used to determine the time of concentration.
+For areas greater than 200 acres For drainage basins 20 acres or greater, the Engineer may use Regression Equations (rural or urban) or SCS Method only. - (e) Calculations shall include a scale map of the off-site and on-site drainage areas; and the slope, type, size, flow, velocity, and the headwater and tailwater elevations for each pipe and structure. - (f) Headwalls and Riprap.
 A minimum 3:1 concrete sloped paved headwall shall be required on all pipe culverts; 4:1 concrete sloped paved headwalls are required on pipe culverts that are parallel to traffic flow.
 Special types of headwalls, riprap, and other materials may be required by the County Engineer or designee when deemed necessary for erosion control, protection of existing downstream drainage facilities, and roadside safety.
-All headwalls and riprap installed pursuant to these regulations shall comply with the standards imposed by ALDOT. - (g) When utilizing the Rational Method (Q=cia) for small basins (up to 20 acres), recommended values for "c" may be found in the Alabama Department of Transportation Hydraulics Manual; rainfall intensity, "i", for a design storm derived from the time of concentration (tc) can be obtained from the Intensity Duration-Frequency curve for Mobile produced by the National Weather Service: time of concentration (tc) shall be calculated as specified in the Alabama Department of Transportation Hydraulic Manual.
+All headwalls and riprap installed pursuant to these regulations shall comply with the standards imposed by ALDOT the Alabama Department of Transportation. - (g) When utilizing the Rational Method (Q=cia) for small basins (up to 20 acres), recommended values for "c" may be found in the Alabama Department of Transportation Hydraulics Manual; rainfall intensity, "i", for a design storm derived from the time of concentration (tc) can be obtained from the Intensity Duration-Frequency curve for Mobile produced by the National Weather Service: time of concentration (tc) shall be calculated as specified in the Alabama Department of Transportation Hydraulic Manual.

-5.12.4 Stormwater Management Preliminary Application Plan Sheet Requirements
+5.12.4 Maintenance Stormwater Management Preliminary Application Plan Sheet Requirements